termsuite/termsuite-core/README.md

 | danish |  Poor |
 | chinese |  Poor |
 | latvian |  Good, but no POS tagger supported natively |

+See [here](https://github.com/termsuite/termsuite-resources) for details and instructions about using resource pack in TermSuite.

 # Prerequesites